aghogho-u/AlphaPlai/README.md

 If you haven't already, run `npm install`, then `npm create-react-app`, then `create react app {your app}`

-Finally, before your run npm build when the project is finished, edit the package.json file `header`
+Finally, before you run npm build when the project is finished, edit the package.json file `homepage`  to your own domain